Ethics first

 They say Washington is a swamp and politicians routinely tell you how much they hate it here.
 But the swamp is actually quite lovely.
 When winter’s chill lingers long enough to sustain rather than destroy the blossoms, but warm sun on your shoulders still assures you that an even more radiant spring is to arrive, it is hard to question the judgement of our Founders who chose this spot.

-The streets and avenues are broad, the architecture handsome, the culture increasingly satisfying to the human sole.
+The streets and avenues are broad, the architecture handsome, the culture increasingly satisfying to the human soul.
 And if you are in a position of even modest power it is even finer.
 Doors swing wide for you and flatterers are everywhere.

 So what most of them are saying when they tell you they hate it here is really, “Please send me back again.”